 2021 is only shaping up to be a bigger year for establishing smart technologies in the commercial kitchen.
 Gone are the days of long waiting times and inefficiencies; the world has been shaken and stirred into a flurry of innovation thanks to an ongoing pandemic.
-Commercial kitchen planners have been experimenting with integrating these trends into a more orthodox kitchen, and the changes have largely been positive.
+Commercial kitchen design and planning have been experimenting with integrating these trends into a more orthodox kitchen, and the changes have largely been positive.
 So if you’ve been looking to consult on commercial kitchen planning and want to adapt to 2021 standards of cooking, read on.

 The Internet In Commercial Kitchen Planning

 Who said cooking can’t be connected to the internet?
 Whether it’s something as simple as having a digital presence or integrating with IoT services, the internet now plays a major role in commercial kitchen planning.
 Food delivery is one example; more people ordered in than ever during the previous year and there was a growing need to expand to technology like real-time tracking, live order updates, customer preferences, and more.
 It was also the perfect time to invest in a digital presence since visiting physical locations was out of the question.